bugcrowd/templates/submissions/description/server_security_misconfiguration/lack_of_password_confirmation/change_email_address/template.md

-# Lack of Password Confirmation on Change Email Address

-## Overview of the Vulnerability

 User accounts are more susceptible to account takeover when there is no password confirmation on certain actions.
 For example, change of email address, change of password, management of Multi-Factor Authentication details, and account deletion.

 The application lacks password confirmation on the change email function which could be abused by an attacker who has access to the user’s account (eg. a public computer the user has not logged out of).
 From here the attacker could change the account email to one they control.
 This gives the attacker control over any functionality that leverages email which they can use to further exploit a user’s account.